In 2024, DCAF kept shattering records.

 Calls from North Carolina soared 450%.

-After the North Carolina Supreme Court heard arguments about the six-week ban, leading to state-wide panic and confusion.
+After the Florida Supreme Court heard arguments about the six-week ban, leading to panic and confusion across the state.

 IN NOVEMBER